-Maybe it was just a little niggle in your gut or perhaps there was a large warning sign flashing in your mind.
-However it manifests itself, that’s your intuition trying to steer you in the right direction.
+Maybe it was just a little niggle in your gut.
+Perhaps there was a large warning sign flashing in your mind.
+However, it manifests itself, that’s your intuition trying to steer you in the right direction.

 So, who or what do you listen to in this instance…the person you’ve been chatting with or that gut feeling.

 Personally, I’ve experienced times when I cannot explain.
 Why I will or won’t do something only that I listen to my body.
 As it gives me many physical manifestations that tell me I should or shouldn’t do something.